Malus-Lupo/TerraFirmaRedux/README.md

 chicken sandwich, for some reason you make the chicken sandwich first, then you craft it with lettuce to make the leafy chicken sandwich.
 This should not be the case.
 There should be 2 full chicken sandwich recipes one with lettuce added to the end and one with out resulting in each sandwich.
+Also the cutting board is replaced by the knife, please use its oredict.
+And when using other tools from Pams in the Chef Table please make sure you set the default damage of 0 to 1, or the game will not like it.

 Other foods like cooking oil, jelly, or bbq sauce can also have there own recipe.